5T33Z0/OC-Little-Translated/Content/02_Disabling_Devices/Disabling_EHCx/README.md

 ---

 ## About
-SSDTs for disabling `EHC1` and `EHC2` USB Controllers 2.0 used in 1st to 5th Gen Intel systems.
+SSDTs for disabling `EHC1` and `EHC2` USB 2.0 Controllers used in 1st to 5th Gen Intel systems.

 ## Use cases

 `EHC1` and `EHC2` controller can be disabled in one of the following cases:

 - The DSDT contains `EHC1` and/or `EHC2` controllers but the machine does not have the associated hardware.
-- DSTS contains `EHC1` and/or `EHC2`, the actual hardware controllers exist but no ports are mapped to it (externally or internally).
+- The DSDT contains `EHC1` and/or `EHC2`, the actual hardware controllers exist but no ports are mapped to it (externally or internally).

 ## System Requirements